mahidul5130/rtb-banner-response/README.md

-Here's an updated README file with a section for the `test/test_bid_request.json` file:

----

 # Real-Time Bidding (RTB) Application

 This project is a Real-Time Bidding (RTB) server application designed to receive bid requests, process them against predefined campaigns, and return a suitable response with the selected campaign details.